mongodb/mongo-php-driver/CONTRIBUTING.md

 AC_MSG_ERROR(system libmongoc must be upgraded to version >= 1.15.0)
 ```

+### Update tested versions in evergreen configuration

+Evergreen tests against multiple versions of libmongoc.
+When updating to a newer
+libmongoc version, make sure to update the `libmongoc-version` build axis in
+`.evergreen/config.yml`.
+In general, we test against two additional versions of
+libmongoc:
+- The upcoming patch release of the current libmongoc minor version (e.g. the
+  `r1.x` branch)
+- The upcoming minor release of libmongoc (e.g. the `master` branch)

 ### Update sources in PECL package generation script

 If either libmongoc or libbson introduce a new source directory, that may also